My Best Friend, General Vasili, Son of Joseph Stalin

-My Best Friend, General Vasili, the Son of Joseph Stalin (Мой лучший друг генерал Василий, сын Иосифа) is a 1991 film, directed by Viktor Sadovsky and starring Boris Schcherbakov and Vladimir Steklov.
+My Best Friend, General Vasili, the Son of Joseph Stalin (Мой лучший друг генерал Василий, сын Иосифа) is a 1991 sports comedy-drama film, directed by Viktor Sadovsky and starring Boris Shcherbakov and Vladimir Steklov.

 Plot

-Biopic film, based on a true story of friendship between Vasili Stalin, the son of the Soviet leader Joseph Stalin, and the famous Russian sports star Vsevolod Bobrov.
+Biopic film set in the 1940s and 1950s Soviet Union, based on a true story of friendship between Vasili Stalin, the son of the Soviet dictator Joseph Stalin, and the famous Soviet sports star Vsevolod Bobrov.

 Vasili Stalin was Lieut.
 General of the Red Army in charge of the Army and Airforce sports teams.
 He befriended the talented athlete Bagrov (Bobrov) and made him a sports star in the Soviet Union.
 After each game played by his "toy-star" Bobrov, General Vasili Stalin would throw massive and wild drinking parties, with women dancing on their dining table among bottles of vodka.
-But after the death of his father, general Vasili Stalin was arrested by the new Soviet leadership, and was charged with "anti-Soviet" conspiracy, because of his opinions expressed in conversations with foreign diplomats.
+Nobody dared to criticize Vasili Stalin for his wild and manipulative behavior.
+At the same time, Vasili Stalin was secretly followed and watched by Soviet secret service and his wild behavior was reported to chief Lavrenti Beria who cautiously pretended to be Stalin's best friend.
+But after the death of his father, general Vasili Stalin was arrested by the new Soviet leadership, and was charged with "anti-Soviet" conspiracy.
+Gen. Vasili Stalin in conversations with foreign diplomats in Moscow expressed his strong criticism of the new Soviet leaders who came to power after the death of his father, Joseph Stalin.
+Vasili Stalin was demoted and expelled from Moscow to exile in Kazan where he was tightly watched by the secret service and continued drinking himself to death at age 40.
+Even after the death of Gen. Vasili Stalin, sports star Bagrov still remembered him with gloomy fear.